-If you doubt me, let any member of ODM or CORD be seen with Jubilee leaders (preferably Uhuru or Ruto)..the reaction from Raila supporters will do more than vindicate me.
+If you doubt me, let any member of ODM be seen with Jubilee leaders (preferably Uhuru or Ruto)…the reaction from Raila supporters will do more than vindicate me.
 Interestingly, Raila himself can dine and feast with these enemies and get away with it all.

-How do you call a brand of politics which makes a citizen to hate the government?
+How do you call a brand of politics which makes a citizen to hate their own government?
 ‘Retrogressive’ is a mild word when you are expected to postpone your happiness till your leader is in power.
-Politics that promotes zero tolerance for divergent views and vehement opposition to development projects initiated by others.
+Politics that promotes zero tolerance for divergent views and vehement opposition to development projects initiated by others?

-What about the 2008-2012 when, instead of earning the confidence of those in power, he destroyed his own ODM and antagonized Kibaki and other institutions all through?
+What about the 2008-2012 when, instead of earning the confidence of those in power, he destroyed his own ODM, antagonized Kibaki and other institutions all through?
 Why couldn’t he use the Office of Prime Mister to give Kenyans a taste of his presidency?
 I mean, instead of turning his office into a den of corruption?
-He chose instead to oppose the same government he was part of and lost Ruto, Balala, Nyaga, Mudavadi and Ngilu in the process.
+He chose instead to oppose the same government he was part of and lost Ruto, Balala, Nyaga, Mudavadi (he’s since been bought back) and Ngilu in the process.
 He had to go for political featherweights and former ‘enemies’ like Kalonzo and Wetangula to form CORD; a failed outfit from day one.

 3. Arrogant Luo Supporters